zachvalenta/jvns.ca/source/_posts/2013-10-24-day-16-gzip-plus-poetry-equals-awesome.markdown

 Raven".
 It highlights the bits of text that are copied from previously in the poem.

-I showed this as a Thursday talk at Hacker School today :) I really like how you can see the rhyming inside the poem like (rapping... tapping) come out in the compression algorithm.
+I showed this as a Thursday talk at Recurse Center today :) I really like how you can see the rhyming inside the poem like (rapping... tapping) come out in the compression algorithm.